 (i) Eligibility to Hold Posted Collateral; Custodians.
 Party A and its Custodian will be entitled to hold Posted Collateral pursuant to Paragraph 6(b); provided that the following conditions applicable to it are satisfied:

-(A) Party A is not a Defaulting Party and has a Credit Rating from S&P and the lowest Credit Rating for it is “BBB-“ or higher by S&P.
+(A) Party A is not a Defaulting Party and has a Credit Rating of at least “BBB-“ by S&P and Baa3 by Moody’s.

 (B) Posted Collateral may be held only in the following jurisdictions: Any jurisdiction in the United States.

+(C) In the event that the Custodian holds Posted Collateral, the long-term unsubordinated unsecured debt of the Custodian is rated at least A by S&P and at least A2 by Moody’s.

 Initially, the Custodian for Party A is: Deutsche Bank AG New York Branch.